muqiuhan/HooBank-Rescript/README.md

 # Suka

-*WiscKey based Key-Value Store implementation in Scala*
+*WiscKey based Key-Value database implementation in Scala*

 __WIP: This project is developed in [The X-Files Research Institute](https://github.com/X-FRI/Suka)__